-Street Dreams is the type of film that is difficult to get made: while the film targets the abusive behavior of people in wealthier countries who ultimately fuel this industry, it is set in developing or less wealthy countries which are somewhat foreign to our culture, making it more difficult to relate to.
+Street Dreams is the type of documentary series is difficult to get made: while the film targets the abusive behavior of people in wealthier countries who ultimately fuel this industry, it is set in developing or less wealthy countries which are somewhat foreign to our culture, making it more difficult to relate to.
 However, these films are some of the most important films to get produced as it represents a view of both a problem that needs more exposure, but also a view of hope and the power of compassion.
 Public and government funding is often scarce due to stiff competition or under-resourced supply so we are turning to private support to help get the film on its feet.

 We at Red Earth have a heart for this type of film/story/theme and we hope you do too!
-We are pleased to have received funding through crowdfunding avenues which have enabled us to obtain the principle footage and more recently has provided us with additional funding to begin post-production.

 - Donate directly to our account: BSB: 034002 Account: 174114 Account name: RED EARTH FILM PRODUCTIONS